The report is available in .pdf format here

 Biodiversity in farming and nature

-In our efforts to feed a growing population we have destroyed vast amounts of the Earth’s biodiversity.
-We urgently need to preserve what diversity remains, for the future of our species, the planet, and our food.
+Our food system is both the cause and the victim of unprecedented destruction.
+In our efforts to feed a growing population we have destroyed vast amounts of the Earth’s biodiversity, including many of the plants and animals we have relied upon for food.
+Now, as we stand on the brink of environmental and social crisis, we urgently need to preserve what diversity remains, for both the future of our species and that of the planet.

-Yet we now understand that biodiversity provides the foundation for food security, human health, and the stability of our planet.
-We need to develop ideas that will transform our food system, repair at least some of the damage we have inflicted, and safeguard the diversity that remains.
-The world needs ambitious, transformative ideas.
+As we head into a more turbulent and uncertain future, scientists, governments and the food industry are waking up to the realisation that we all depend on biodiversity – it provides the foundations for food security, for human health and for the health of our planet.
+With creativity and imagination, we can develop ideas that will transform our food system, repair at least some of the damage we have inflicted, and safeguard the diversity that remains, but we need to act now.

 Defining diversity – the infrastructure of life

-- Species diversity, the mind-boggling array of animals, plants, and micro-organisms in the world (of the 9 million or more estimated species on Earth, we’ve identified around 1.2 million).
+This assembly of life comprises three different but connected components.
+One is species diversity (the concept of biodiversity most of us are familiar with – the incredible array of animals, plants and micro-organisms in the world).
+Of the 9 million or more estimated species on Earth, we’ve identified just 1.2 million.

 Biodiversity under threat – living through the Earth’s sixth mass extinction